michaellihs/michaellihs.github.io/about.md

 In my blog posts I want to share some of my experience with those tools and provide some best practices.

 If you have any questions, feel free to contact me any time.

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)